mnaberez/softbox/cbm/disasm/README.md

    [CBMXfer](http://www.6502.org/users/sjgray/software/cbmxfer/cbmxfer.html),
    then reverse engineered and commented.

- - `disasm2acme.rb` is a Ruby script that will convert the disassembly into [ACME](http://www.esw-heim.tu-clausthal.de/~marco/smorbrod/acme/) assembler format.
+ - `disasm2acme.py` is a Python script that will convert the disassembly into [ACME](http://www.esw-heim.tu-clausthal.de/~marco/smorbrod/acme/) assembler format.